cytopia/pwncat/README.md

                         The --ping-init option instructs the client to send one single initial ping packet to the server, so that it is able to talk to the client.
-                        This is the only way to make a UDP reverse shell work.
+                        This is a way to make a UDP reverse shell work.
                         See --ping-word for what char/string to send as initial ping packet (default: '\0')

-  --ping-intvl s        Connect mode / Zero-I/O mode (TCP and UDP):
+  --ping-intvl s        Connect mode (TCP and UDP):
                         Instruct the client to send ping intervalls every s sec.
                         This allows you to restart your UDP server and just wait for the client to report back in.
 This might be handy